• Home

 How to copy the accented a letter using Character Map

-If you can’t seem to find the letter ‘a’ with accent, you can search for it by checking the “Advanced view” box at the bottom of the Character Map.
+If you can’t seem to find the letter A with accent, you can search for it by checking the “Advanced view” box at the bottom of the Character Map.
 Type the name of the accented character in the “Search for” field (e.g. “a with acute”) and then click “Search.”

-How to Type A with Accent on Your Android Phone
+Type A with Accent on Your Android Phone

 Using a mobile phone instead of a computer?
-No worries because you can type ‘a’ with an accent on your Android device.
+No worries because you can type A with an accent on your Android device.
 Most virtual keyboards, such as the default Android keyboard Gboard, support characters with accent marks.

-To type the letter ‘a’ with accent on your Android phone, simply long-press the a (lowercase) or A (uppercase) key.
-A popup bubble will then appear along with the accented ‘a’ characters that you can insert.
+To type the letter A with accent on your Android phone, simply long-press the a (lowercase) or A (uppercase) key.
+A popup bubble will then appear along with the accented A characters that you can insert.

-Move your finger or stylus over the accented ‘a’ letter that you want to insert.
+Move your finger or stylus over the accented letter that you want to insert.
 Stop pressing and then check that the correct character has been inserted into your document or application.

 How to type a with accent on Android

-How to Type A with Accent on the iPhone or iPad
+Type A with Accent on the iPhone or iPad

 You don’t have to install a third-party keyboard application on your iPhone because the default iOS keyboard has native support for characters with accent marks.

-To type or insert ‘a’ with an accent on your iPhone or iPad, simply long-press the a (lowercase) or A (uppercase) key.
-A popup bubble with the accented ‘a’ characters will appear.
-Move your finger over the accented ‘a’ character that you want to type, and then lift your finger to insert the character into your document or application.
+To type or insert A with an accent on your iPhone or iPad, simply long-press the a (lowercase) or A (uppercase) key.
+A popup bubble with the accented A characters will appear.
+Move your finger over the accented A character that you want to type, and then lift your finger to insert the character into your document or application.

 How to type a with accent on the iPhone or iPad

-How to Type A with Accent as HTML Code
+Insert A with Accent as HTML Code

-Web developers and programmers can type ‘a’ with an accent as HTML code in their websites and software.
-The HTML codes for the various accented ‘a’ characters are shown below:
+Web developers and programmers can type A with an accent as HTML code in their websites and software.
+The HTML codes for the various accented A characters are shown below:

 Character Name HTML Code